GiacomoVianello-1/IR_assignment_1_07/README.md

 Now we should see the two apriltag frames (`tag36h11:1`, and `tag36h11:10`) wrt the `odom` frame.

-Notice that the tables (cylindrical objects) are not in field of view of the Camera.
-Hence, we will need to localize them using the turltebot sensors.
+**REMARK:** the tables (cylindrical objects in Gazebo) are not in field of view of the Camera.
+Hence, we will need to localize them using the on-board TurlteBot LiDAR sensor (see below).

 ## 🎼 Nav2 Orchestrator Node